SurgicalInformatics/gs2_ssi_app/README.md

-# gs2_ssi_app
-Shiny code behind our Surgical Site Infections app

-The repo doesn't include the original (patient-level) data
+The repo doesn't include the original (patient-level) data so downloading the code won't run on it's own.
+A fully working example of this app using the diamonds example dataset can be downloaded from here: https://github.com/riinuots/shinyviz